Ploština: Background

 After the unsuccessful Slovak National Uprising, part of the resistance movement centered in Moravian Wallachia.
 Partisans formed armed groups along with local volunteers under Soviet commanders.
 They searched for help from villagers from surrounding settlements, who provided them with food, shelter, and basic treatment, and sometimes even helped them with military actions.
 The unit operating near Ploština was, however, infiltrated by Gestapo confidants and traitors who informed Nazis about the collaboration.
 This led to the punitive action conducted by Nazis on 19 April 1945, a few days before the end of World War II.
 According to Božena Húšťová, a witness whose brother was killed during the massacre, the men were forced to enter burning houses after a detonation of hidden ammunition in one of the houses.
 Those who attempted to escape were shot.

 A similar tragedy occurred on 23 April 1945 in the nearby village of Prlov, where fifteen people were burned, three hanged and one shot.
 The last Nazi punitive action occurred in the settlement Vařákovy Paseky on 2 and 3 May 1945.
 Four people were killed and eight houses burned.

 SS-Mann Werner Tutter (1909–1983), a commander of the unit Josef during the massacre in Ploština, was sentenced to six years in prison in 1948.
 While serving his sentence, he was contacted by the Communist Czechoslovak State Security Service (StB).
 In 1953, he became an agent of StB and worked for Communist Czechoslovakia in West Germany, under the code name Konrad II.
 His criminal past was revealed again in 1962, but the investigation was interrupted and Tutter died as an honorable German citizen in 1983.
+There were other SS commanders who evaded post-war justice, including Josef Pawlofski, a former teacher who lived freely in Munich, and Erich Wienecke, who was also never prosecuted for his crimes.